-What are Composition Scheme Rules under GST?
+What are GST Composition Scheme Rules?

 The composition scheme was introduced in order to simplify compliance with GST laws for small taxpayers, with an annual turnover of less than ₹1.5 crores (earlier it was ₹1 crore).
-The composition scheme rules under GST outline procedural compliance with respect to the intimation for the composition scheme, the date of levy, conditions, restrictions and validity on the levy, and tax rate.
+The GST composition scheme rules outline procedural compliance with respect to the intimation for the composition scheme, the date of levy, conditions, restrictions and validity on the levy, and tax rate.

 Intimation of Composition Levy